-Belarus: 126.1(d)(1) Burma: 126.1(d)(1)
+Belarus: 126.1(d)(1)

 State/ITAR personnel rules are more restrictive than Commerce/EAR rules.
 Since PSI deals with both jurisdictions, our procedures must default to the more restrictive.
 Therefore the list HR maintains of all foreign national employees should include the birth nationality, if different from their current foreign national status.
 Additionally, if any foreign nationality involves those listed in ITAR § 126.1, HR should (i) read the details in the particular country § 126.1 citation paragraph, and (ii) coordinate any issues with the company's empowered official.